 In medicine, comorbidity is the presence of one or more additional diseases or disorders co-occurring with a primary disease or disorder.

 Anxiety can be either the primary (i.e. the main disorder) or the secondary disorder, and an important part of the psychiatric assessment is looking for any other illnesses/disorders that your child may be experiencing.
 It can affect how we think about treatment and the options that are right for our child and family.

 Looking at the whole picture of the child’s life, their early experiences, and how things have changed are all part of formulating the diagnosis.

 These are the sorts of questions young people ask me about anxiety:

 Q. What causes anxiety?

 We haven’t evolved out of anxiety as, at low levels, increased anxiety leads to better performances.
 Those pre-exam nerves help you do better than you would without them.
 Low level stress is essential for survival, enabling you to produce work to high standards.
-But adding extra stress when you’ve already reached your peak, can have catastrophic results.
+But adding extra stress when you’ve already reached your peak can have catastrophic results.
 Typically, tiredness is the first sign.
-Exhaustion and illness follow if stress continues unchecked.
+Exhaustion and illness follow if the stress continues unchecked.

 Q. What can I do when I have a panic attack?

 A. Panic attacks last about ten minutes, but when you’re having one, it can feel a lot longer.
 The first thing to remember is that all of these strange symptoms are completely harmless.
 They can’t make you have a heart attack or stroke; you’re not going crazy.
 They all happen because your body has had a false alarm, kicking you into sabre-tooth tiger-fighting mode.
 Panic attacks are a case of right feelings but wrong place, wrong time.
 Breathing deeply and slowly counteracts the effects of this fight or flight reaction.
 It calms your nervous system and helps you return to feeling calm again.